HeroesToolChest/HeroesDataParser/README.md

 dotnet-heroes-data -h
 ```

-If installed as a Framework-Dependent Deployment, run the following command from the extracted directory:
+If installed as a Framework-Dependent Deployment (fdd), run the following command from the extracted directory:
 ```
 dotnet heroesdata.dll -h
 ```

-If installed as a Framework-Dependent Executable or Self-Contained Deployment, run one of the following commands from the extracted directory:
+If installed as a Framework-Dependent Executable (fde) or Self-Contained Deployment (scd), run one of the following commands from the extracted directory:
 ```
 windows (cmd): heroesdata -h
 windows (powershell): .\heroesdata -h